darkscyla/MA-LOAM/README.md

 Given a 3D model of the environment as a prior, incorporates it in SLAM calculations for better accuracy

-## How to clone from git

-Just clone like any other repository.
-Initially, large files were on git LFS thus requiring special treatment but now, it has been cleaned.

 ## How to build

 Clone this package in a catkin workspace, change directory to it and build the package using (given that you have all the dependencies installed):